mertskaplan/print.css/README.md

 And use
 > .non-printable

-class for things you do not want to print.
+class for things that you do not want to print.

 Or use
 > .printable